bmw-software-engineering/lobster/packages/lobster-tool-json/README.md

     ...
 ```

-Then you can use `--test-list=vectors` to identify the correct list.
+Then you can add `test-list: vectors` in the yaml config file to identify the correct
+list.

 Note: This tool is pretty limited.
 For the obvious cases it works
 pretty well, but if you have a more complex test definition in JSON